dj311/computing-separable-functions-via-gossip/README.md

 # Computing Separable Functions via Gossip

 Implementation of the algorithm in "Computing separable functions via gossip."
-[1] applied to the mixing of colours in a grid network.
-See our [presentation](Computing Separable Functions via Gossip.pdf) for a quick explanation, though it's missing key parts which were otherwise delivered via speech!
+[1] applied to the mixing of colours in a network.
+See our [presentation](Computing Separable Functions via Gossip.pdf) for a quick explanation, though it's missing key parts which were otherwise delivered via speech.

 The paper [1] itself is probably worth a read.
+It provides an algorithm for calculating (separable) functions over a network when each node starts with a single part of the function we want to calculate.
+In this scenario, nodes are only aware of (and can only communicate with) there direct neighbours, and they don't have unique identifiers.
+The authors developed an algorithm that each node in the network runs to share information, and calculate the function.
+They then prove that this algorithm completes in a bounded time.
+The algorithm utilises a property of exponential random variables in a pretty cool way!

-This was written on a tight deadline ahead of presentation and the code quality reflects that.
+/Note:/ This was written on a tight deadline ahead of presentation and the code quality reflects that.
 One day I'd like to rewrite this algorithm with a focus on individual nodes as actors in the simulation.
-I think that would better communicate the algorithm.
+I think that would better communicate how the agorithm works from the point of view of an individual node.
 For now, apologies for the sad state of the code!

 ## Demo

+In these demonstrations the color of each node is represented by a single value ranging from 0 (yellow) to 1 (blue).
+At each iteration nodes spread information about their color to direct neighbours.
+Each node then updates their local estimate of the networks average color.
+Calculating an average is not actually separable so we estimate two separate values that are.
+The first is the number of nodes and the second is the sum of all nodes color values.
+These are both separable, and we can calculate the average color with `<total color value>/<number of nodes>`.

+This first demo shows a group of nodes arranged in a grid/lattice.
+As time goes on, the nodes estimates converge on an accurate value.
 [<img src="./demo-image.png">](https://daniel.wilshirejones.com/res/animation_light.mp4)
 [(dark)](https://daniel.wilshirejones.com/res/animation_dark.mp4)